-Risk type Risk grouping Risk name Risk definition Inability to meet cash requirements from available resources within appropriate/required timescales.
-Market Investment Risk Probability of loss over a 12 month period for a given investment strategy, or the exposure to inappropriate assets/asset classes, or operating outside of authorised strategic asset allocation and/or tactical asset allocation limits.
+Risk type Risk grouping Risk name Risk definition Foreign exchange FX Risk Foreign exchange risk arises from having to convert assets from one currency to another in order to cover liabilities due (e.g. claims).
+Market Investments Investment Risk Probability of loss over a 12 month period for a given investment strategy, or the exposure to inappropriate assets/asset classes, or operating outside of authorised strategic asset allocation and/or tactical asset allocation limits.